polyfem/polyfem.github.io/docs/index.md

  - Stokes
  - Navier Stokes

-PolyFEM simplicity lies on the interface: just pick a problem, select some boundary condition, and solve.
-No need to construct complicated function spaces, or learn a new scripting language: everything is set-up trough a [JSON interface](documentation.md) or trough the [Setting class](polyfempy_doc.md) in python.
+PolyFEM simplicity lies in the interface: just pick a problem, select some boundary condition, and solve.
+No need to construct complicated function spaces, or learn a new scripting language: everything is set-up trough a [JSON interface](json.md) or trough the [Setting class](polyfempy_doc.md) in python.

-For instance, PolyFEM seamlessly integrates quad/hexes and tri/tets of order up to 4, and integrate state-of-the-art techniques such as the adaptive $p$-refinement presented in "Decoupling Simulation Accuracy from Mesh Quality" or the spline and polygonal bases in "Poly-Spline Finite-Element Method".
+For instance, PolyFEM seamlessly integrates quad/hexes and tri/tets of order up to 4, and integrates state-of-the-art techniques such as the adaptive $p$-refinement presented in "Decoupling Simulation Accuracy from Mesh Quality" or the spline and polygonal bases in "Poly-Spline Finite-Element Method".

 The library is actively used in our research so expect frequent updates, fixes, and new features!